How Much Do Personal Trainers Make?

 The job of personal trainer can be very lucrative for those who work hard and do well.
-Everyone who’s interested in a career as a personal trainer wants to know about the potential financial rewards, so here we talk in detail about what personal trainers can expect to earn and what industry factors and career decisions will most affect their income.
+Everyone who is interested in a career as a personal trainer wants to know about the potential financial rewards.

 What is the average personal trainer salary in the UK?